-Our audits of the consolidated financial statements referred to in our report dated March 12, 2004, appearing in this Current Report on Form 8-K also included an audit of the Financial Statement Schedule II Valuation and Qualifying Accounts in this Form 8-K. In our opinion, this financial statement schedule presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
+Our audits of the consolidated financial statements referred to in our report dated March 12, 2004, except for Note 15, which is as of October 8, 2004 appearing in this Current Report on Form 8-K also included an audit of the Financial Statement Schedule II Valuation and Qualifying Accounts in this Form 8-K. In our opinion, this financial statement schedule presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.